PAYPAL ONLINE CARD PAYMENT SERVICES AGREEMENT

 h.
 Chargeback Recovery by PayPal.
 If you have provided us with incorrect information (for example, with respect to your business type) during the application process for Chargeback Protection Services or during sign up for a PayPal account, we are entitled to recover all our chargeback losses from you (including for past transactions prior to us discovering that the information provided was incorrect).
 We are also entitled to recover all our chargeback losses from you if you violate the PayPal User Agreement (for example, if you engage in a Restricted Activity), the Acceptable Use Policy or this Agreement.

-If you use Payments Advanced, Payments Pro, Payments Pro Payflow and VT (as a standalone Service), you may be able to elect to use our Account Updater Service.
+If you use Payments Advanced, Payments Pro, Payments Pro Payflow, VT (as a standalone Service), or Advanced Credit and Debit Card Payments, you may be able to enroll in our Account Updater Service.

 b.
 Permitted Use.
 Merchant acknowledges and agrees that the Account Updater Service is provided solely for the purpose of updating applicable Card Data to enable Merchant’s acceptance of transactions using the applicable Services.
 Merchant shall not use the Account Updater Service for any other purpose, including, without limitation, the use of any portion of the Account Updater Service data in connection with the development of any other service or product.